 Stop 2: Corvara, Alta Badia

-We arrived in Corvara at one of my favourite hotels in the Alps, La Perla, which has been family-run since the 1950s.
+We arrived in Corvara at one of my favorite hotels in the Alps, La Perla, which has been family-run since the 1950s.
 Tucked away in town and right on the slopes, it’s the epitome of traditional Italian elegance and charm and is a slice of la dolce vita in the mountains.
-Our room is traditionally alpine, peppered with Dirndls and heirloom antiques and has a pretty balcony view, which I very much recommend forking out for so you can admire the views of the valley and its pistes.
+Our room is traditionally alpine, peppered with Dirndls and heirloom antiques, and has a pretty balcony view, which I very much recommend forking out for so you can admire the views of the valley and its pistes.
 In the morning, we headed down for breakfast, which is hearty, honest and local.
 Breads are topped with the freshest ricotta cheese you will ever taste, made just 15 minutes away on a small farm by a Mrs Bernadetta, there are meats such as seasoned pork loin from local butchery Ioppolo and eggs however you like them.
 There are few finer ways to prepare for a day on the slopes…

 The best way to explore Alta Badia’s 500km of slopes is to get a guide for a day — ask for Giovanni — to help you make the most of its sunny pistes which reach from 1400m to 2800m.
 Starting in Corvara, we made our way to the famous Armentola run, taking a taxi (or you can take the bus) from the Armentola Hotel up the Falzego Pass, as it’s not included in your ski pass.
 At the top, we reached Rifguio Lagazudi at a staggering height of 2752m, before starting the 9km run down with the most scenic views imaginable.
 It’s well worth the journey to get there.